Well read librarian with a heart for the classroom

 I was born in the Hoosier state but grew up in southern Michigan, attending and graduating from Bronson High School in Bronson, Michigan.
 After completing a Bachelor’s degree as a double major in General Mathematics and French from Western Michigan University, I attended graduate school, earning a Master of Information and Library Studies degree from the University of Michigan – Ann Arbor in 1992.
 I began my career at Trine (then Tri-State) University in May 1994 as the Circulation Manager / Student Staff Supervisor for the Perry T. Ford Memorial Library (now Sponsel Library | The LINK).
 I then transitioned to a new role as Technical Services Librarian handling acquisitions and cataloging of library materials.
 In the fall of 1997, upon the retirement of the Library Director and Public Services Librarian, I assumed responsibility for library administration and management while simultaneously handling reference and instructional services, assisting students with finding information and becoming more adept at identifying, locating, accessing, evaluating, and using the print and electronic library and web resources available to them.

-In my free time, it’s not unusual to find me with a book (print or electronic) at hand, in the kitchen cooking or baking, on the computer playing The Sims, or enjoying time spent with family and friends, including the furry kind as a proud pet caretaker of my dog Toby and cats Midnight and Misty.
+In my free time, it’s not unusual to find me with a book (print or electronic) at hand, in the kitchen cooking or baking, on the computer playing The Sims, or enjoying time spent with family and friends, including the furry kind as a proud pet caretaker of my dog Toby and cat Misty.